What is Metabolism?

 How to Speed Up Metabolism through Eating and Drinking Habit:

 Water is directly involved in all biochemical processes occurring inside the body and plays a crucial and significant role in the metabolic weight loss process.
 However, remember that Tea, coffee, and carbonated drinks cannot fulfill the water-requirement of the body to maintain the essential water-balance.

 What remains unfortunate organism in constant dehydration?
 Right!
 Adjust and slow down your metabolism in order to save the more valuable liquid and reduce its losses.

 The conclusion is obvious – drink plenty of clean drinking water without sugar and other additives.
 However, to give up tea and coffee at the same time is not mandatory.
 Just keep the consumption level under a reasonable limit and drink pure water.

 Remember two important rules:

 Research shows that drinking pure water and controlling the consumption of sugary drinks, will significantly improve your health and enhance the metabolic weight loss rate inside the blood-cells.

 Your body digests protein more slowly than fat or carbohydrates, so you feel full for longer (especially when you eat a lot of protein for breakfast) periods.
 Besides this, protein-foods help to speed up the metabolism process inside the body-cells.
-How it happens?
+How does it happen?
 The calorie-burning process is called Thermo-genesis.
-Under this process, your body exploits about 10% of all calories obtained from digestion of foods including, protein, carbohydrates and fat.
+Under this process, your body exploits about 10% of all calories obtained from digestion of foods including, protein, carbohydrates, and fat.